dieghernan/remote/_cheatsheet/02_kramdown-cheat-sheet.md

 ---
 title: kramdown cheatsheet
 subtitle: Beyond markdown
-excerpt: A demo page checking kramdown
+excerpt: kramdown supercharges Markdown with some interesting features.
 ---

 ## What’s kramdown?

+**kramdown** supercharges Markdown with some interesting features.

 **kramdown** is the default Jekyll Markdown processor.
-The **kramdown** syntax is not supported in plain GitHub Markdown files while it is supported by Jekyll and therefore it is supported when you create your GitHub page.

-**kramdown** supercharges Markdown with some interesting features.
+When creating your site with Jekyll, you can use the standard Markdown syntax plus some specific **kramdown** syntax, .
+Jekyll would render your Markdown/**kramdown** into HTML.

 <https://kramdown.gettalong.org/quickref.html>